wolfv6/keybrd_DH/schematics/README.md

 # Overview
 This README explains two sets of schematics:

-1. dodohand_BB will be tested on a broadboard
+1. dodohand_BB will be tested on a breadboard
 2. dodohand_PCB is for the DodoHand PCB

 Both dodohand_BB and dodohand_PCB use one row of daisy chained shift registers per hand.